 It should go without saying that water beads retain water, but did you know they can store 300 to 400 times their original volume in water?

-If paired with a sufficient water-soluble fertilizer, they’re also used as a soil-free growing medium that can allow you to enjoy the plant’s roots without the issues common in growing plants in pure water.
+If paired with a sufficient water-soluble fertilizer, they’re also used as a soil-free growing medium that can allow you to enjoy the plant’s roots without the issues common in growing plants in pure warm water.

 But perhaps even more useful is the fact that these beads can absorb nutrients from liquid fertilizers.